Best Meal Planning Apps in 2026: 12 Apps Tested and Ranked

 Ready to try the #1 meal planning app of 2026?

 Set your preferences once.
-Get a personalized weekly meal plan with recipes and a grocery list delivered to your inbox. $7.99/mo after your free trial.
+Get a personalized weekly meal plan with recipes and a grocery list delivered to your inbox.
+250-recipe library included. $7.99/mo after your free trial.

-Start your free trialFrequently asked questions about meal planning apps
+Start your free 3-day trialFrequently asked questions about meal planning apps

-What is the best meal planning app in 2026?
+What is the best free meal planning app in 2026?

 Are meal planning apps worth it?